nicolasjhampton/python_tutorial_game_project/step3.md

 So I'll...

-    *  I'll write a few tests (not sure how many, at least 2).
+    *  ...write a few tests (not sure how many, at least 2).

 We need...

-        - one to check a user id is present after user creation,
+        - ...one to check a user id is present after user creation...

-and
+and...

-        - another to check a login status (in or out) is present.
+        - ...another to check a login status (in or out) is present.

 I swear this gameplan almost writes itself!
 So, without knowing anything about what it takes to login and logout, I